flutter/engine/impeller/docs/standalone_gles.md

 ## Render to the Surface

-Give the surface to the rendere along with a callback that details how you will populate the render target the renderer sets up that is directed at that surface.
+Give the surface to the renderer along with a callback that details how you will populate the render target the renderer sets up that is directed at that surface.

 ```c++
 renderer_->Render(std::move(surface),